liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

  variety of application servers.
 Many, such as Tomcat and JBoss, provide a simple way to deploy web applications by just copying a file into a folder and Liferay's auto-deploy mechanism takes advantage of that ability.
-You should be aware though, that some application servers, such as Websphere or Weblogic, require the use of specific tools to deploy web applications; Liferay's auto-deploy process won't work for them.
+You should be aware though, that some application servers, such as WebSphere or Weblogic, require the use of specific tools to deploy web applications; Liferay's auto-deploy process won't work for them.

 ---

-***Deploying in Developer Studio***: Drag your portlet project onto your server.
+**Deploying in Developer Studio**: Drag your portlet project onto your server.
 When deploying your plugin, your server displays messages indicating that your plugin was read, registered and is now available for use.